 There is currently no cure for Alzheimer's disease or early memory loss.
-Brain donations from those with and without memory problems give researchers important material to help discover why some people develop memory loss and why others do not.
+Brain donations from those with and without memory problems are generous gifts that help researchers discover why some people develop memory loss and why others do not.